Skip to Content

 Coming up with the best Italy itinerary for families will depend on how much time you have.
 Italy has so much to see, that you could literally spend a year and not get bored.

 So, we recommend spending as much time in Italy as your schedule allows.
-Pick your destinations wisely to limit the amount of time traveling between each.
+Try to pick your destinations wisely to limit the amount of time traveling between each.

 If you’d prefer to spend two weeks in Italy, we offer some suggestions below on how to reduce our four-week Italy itinerary to a two-week Italy itinerary.
 We also included a modified version for a ten-day Italy itinerary with kids.